 Some incidents of severe weather occur with little or no warning time.
-Impending severe weather conditions will be closely monitored on the school weather radio and other appropriate weather news sources as are available by the Commandant's staff and the Chief, Campus Safety and Security.
+Impending severe weather conditions will be closely monitored on the school weather radio by the Commandant's staff and the Chief, Campus Safety and Security.
 The following are accepted weather service terms related to tornados: